whosonfirst/js-mapzen-whosonfirst-yesnofix/README.md

 ### The long version

-For now, the best place to get all the details about Yes No Fix (and how to use it) is [our blog post](https://mapzen.com/blog/yesnofix/) on the subject.
+For now, the best place to get all the details about Yes No Fix (and how to use it) is [our blog post](https://mapzen.com/blog/yesnofix/) announcing the project.

 ## See also